jence/j4210u-app/README.md

 NOTE: You may get error after loading the product because the /src folder will not in the same directory where we developed.
 Simply point to the correct directory in your development environment.

 <h4>NOTE</h4>
-<p>The hardware driver for j4210u if compiled to run only in 64 bit platform. </p>
+<p>The hardware driver for j4210u is compiled to run only in 64 bit platform. </p>